 Golf is a taxing sport which requires a lot of practice, and a lot of patience.
+Not only that, improving at golf can get impossible after awhile.
+Kind of like life!
 The first time I played golf was in the 8th grade with my father.
 Although I was the 5th wheel, I got to tee it up every hole there was a backlog, and hack it up on the site of the fairway as the men played.

 I remember needing to go to the bathroom somewhere on the 6th fairway and running for 5 minutes back to the club house because I wasn't allowed to pee in the woods.
 “Pros aren't peeing in the woods Sam, neither should you.”

 With an iron stick, and a ball the size of a plum, golf is one of the hardest sports to learn and excel at.
-It took me literally a year of constant play to break 100, and almost 5 years to consistently break 90.
-More than 20 years later, I've hit a plateau and can hardly ever break 80, no matter how hard I try.
+It took me literally a year of constant play to break 100.
+And, almost 5 years to consistently break 90.
+More than 20 years later, I've hit a plateau.
+I can hardly ever break 80, no matter how hard I try.

 Here are the similarities between golf and life that you may enjoy.

 After a certain point, there's no more room for improvement.

 1) Practice.
 There's no substitute for practice and it's not just with one club either.
 You must practice all 14 clubs all the time, because all of them are needed at some stage or another.
 Hit a 250 yard drive, and you're left with a 150 yard approach on a par 4, 400 yard hole.